awsdocs/amazon-sagemaker-developer-guide/doc_source/use-scikit-learn-processing-container.md

-# Data Processing and Model Evaluation with Scikit\-Learn<a name="use-scikit-learn-processing-container"></a>
+# Process Data and Evaluate Models with scikit\-learn<a name="use-scikit-learn-processing-container"></a>

-For a sample notebook that shows how to run scikit\-learn scripts to do data preprocessing and model evaluation with the Amazon SageMaker Python SDK for Processing, see [scikit\-learn Processing](https://github.com/awslabs/amazon-sagemaker-examples/tree/master/sagemaker_processing/scikit_learn_data_processing_and_model_evaluation)\.
-This notebook runs a processing job using `SKLearnProcessor` to execute a scikit\-learn script that you provide that preprocesses data, trains a model using an Amazon SageMaker training job, and then runs a processing job to evaluate the trained model to estimate how the model is expected to perform in production\.
+For a sample notebook that shows how to run scikit\-learn scripts using a Docker image provided and maintained by Amazon SageMaker to preprocess data and evaluate models, see [scikit\-learn Processing](https://github.com/awslabs/amazon-sagemaker-examples/tree/master/sagemaker_processing/scikit_learn_data_processing_and_model_evaluation)\.
+To use this notebook, you need to install the Amazon SageMaker Python SDK for Processing\.

+This notebook runs a processing job using `SKLearnProcessor` class from the the Amazon SageMaker Python SDK to execute a scikit\-learn script that you provide\.
+The script preprocesses data, trains a model using an Amazon SageMaker training job, and then runs a processing job to evaluate the trained model\.
+The processing job estimates how the model is expected to perform in production\.

+To learn more about using the Amazon SageMaker Python SDK with Processing containers, see [SageMaker Python SDK ReadTheDocs](https://sagemaker.readthedocs.io/en/stable/)\.

-The following example shows how to use a `SKLearnProcessor` to run your own scikit\-learn script using a Docker image provided and maintained by Amazon SageMaker, rather than your own Docker image\.
+The following code example shows how the notebook uses `SKLearnProcessor` to run your own scikit\-learn script using a Docker image provided and maintained by Amazon SageMaker, instead of your own Docker image\.

 ```
 from sagemaker.sklearn.processing import SKLearnProcessor